nanocosmos/docs/docs/cloud/troubleshooting.md

 #### Audio/Video ingest workflow with network issues

 The figure below shows the graphical representation.\
 As can be observed, the average video bitrate is about 2Mbps while audio bitrate is about 150Kbps.
 Towards the end of the graph as highlighted by the red box, the video and audio bitrates fluctuates by more than 50% of the average.
 This signifies some issues with the ingest from the encoder to nanoCosmos CDN.
-Some causes of these could be ISP related network degradation or encoding anamalies.
+Some causes of these could be ISP related network degradation or encoding anomalies.
 If this issue is not rectified quickly, then it will cause overflow or underflow of buffers resulting in buffering, connection issues, etc.

 ![AV Bad](assets/tp-ingestNG.png)